-To ensure the best possible safety outcome in line with available investigative resources the ATSB conducts different types of investigations according to the anticipated scope and scale of the work required to determine the underlining cause of a safety occurrence.
+To ensure the best possible safety outcome in line with available investigative resources the ATSB conducts different types of investigations according to the anticipated scope and scale of the work required to determine the underlying cause of a safety occurrence.
 As evidence is collected and analysed the type of investigation can change to accommodate any additional activity required to do this.

 Short, defined, complex and major investigations are conducted under the auspice of the Transport Safety Investigation Act 2003 (TSI Act)

 Occurrence briefs provide the opportunity to share safety messages and information with industry and the public in the absence of an investigation.
 ATSB Transport Safety Investigators and members of the Safety Reporting Team produce the concise reports using information gathered during the notification process and an initial follow-up with relevant parties.

 Short investigations provide a summary and analysis of commonly occurring transport safety accidents and incidents.
 Investigation activity includes sourcing photos and documentation of any transport vehicle damage and/or accident site, interviews of involved parties, collection of documents such as procedures and internal investigations by manufacturers and operators.